readthedocs/tutorial-template/docs/source/math/KrigingSteps.md

 (SecSteps)=
 # Kriging steps

+Kriging models can be used in different steps depending on the goal.

 * **Trend estimation** If only the trend parameters $\beta_k$ are unknown, these can be estimated by [Generalized Least Squares](SecGLS).
 This step separates the observed response $y_i$